Candidates

 Transitioning from Software Developer to AI Engineer

 Developing the foundational skills needed for AI engineering generally takes less than four months.
-A key concept for aspiring AI software engineers is understanding training data—how large, diverse datasets are used to train AI models and improve their performance.
+A key concept for aspiring AI software engineers is understanding training data, how large, diverse datasets are used to train AI models, and how to improve their performance.
 Key elements for a smooth transition include:

 • Familiarity with AI concepts